deyvedvm/algorithms-java/README.md

 - Counting vowels and consonants
 - Counting vowels and consonants functional style
 - Counting the occurrences of a certain character - Unicode surrogate
 - Counting the occurrences of a certain character functional style
+- Checking whether a string is a palindrome - "default" solution
+- Checking whether a string is a palindrome with StringBuilder
+- Checking whether a string is a palindrome functional style

 ### Tree